 Tax Equivalent Yield = 0.03 ÷ (1 – 0.25) or 0.03 ÷ 0.75 = 0.04 or 4%

-Based on this example, you’d have to find a taxable bond with a yield of 4% to get the same return as a municipal bond.
-Another way to look at it, to get a better return than a municipal bond paying 3%, you’d have to find a corporate bond, CD, money market account, or dividend stock paying more than 4%.
+For this example, you’d need a taxable bond with a yield of 4% to get the same return as a municipal bond.
+Put another way – to get a better return than a municipal bond paying 3%, you’d have to find a corporate bond, CD, money market account, or dividend stock paying more than 4%.

 For our second example, let’s cheat and use the chart below.
 Say you were offered a municipal bond paying 3% or a corporate bond paying 4.5% with the same credit quality and maturity.
-If you were in the 25% marginal tax bracket, based on the example above and the chart below, the better return is with the corporate bond paying 4.5%.
+If you were in the 25% marginal tax bracket, using the formula above or the chart below, the better return is with the corporate bond paying 4.5%.

 In fact, the corporate bond is the better choice for each bracket until you reach the 35% marginal tax bracket.
 At that point the 3% municipal bond has a taxable equivalent yield of 4.62%, slightly higher than the corporate bond.

 Here’s a cheat sheet of the taxable equivalent yield based on each marginal tax bracket.
 It’s based on the federal income tax only.
 It does not include state income tax.

 |Tax Free Yield||Tax Equivalent Yield per Marginal Tax Rate|